Are you a tenant dealing with a tenancy deposit issue?

 Get Started →Tenancy Deposit Claims We Help With

 We help tenants recover compensation where a landlord or letting agent has failed to comply with tenancy deposit protection rules.
-We also advise on disputes over deductions, delayed protection, and deposit return issues at the end of a tenancy.
+We also advise on disputes involving late protection, missing prescribed information, and unfair deductions from tenancy deposits.

 Deposit Not Protected